Onelinerhub/onelinerhub/python-scikit-learn/adaboost-model-learning-rate.md

-# Adaboost model learning rate
+# Adaboost classifier model learning rate

 ### A higher learning rate increases the contribution of each classifier: